Dylan-Weber/regex-pinger/readme.md

 # Discord Regex Pinger

-A simple Discord bot which lets you ping users and roles through regular expressino matching!
+A simple Discord bot which lets you ping users and roles through regular expression matching!

+Any user or role with a display name of the form /<regex>/

 For example: A user with the display name "/foo|bar/" will be pinged by either "@foo" or "@bar".